aluxian/aluxian.com/README.md

 1. Start by opening a terminal and running the `gulp` command inside your project directory.
 2. Open your favorite web browser and navigate to http://localhost:8888
 3. Open your favorite text editor and edit files in the src directory.
 Saving any .jade, .js or .scss file will auto compile and export to the dist directory--and--will auto refresh your browser so you can see the changes live.
 Static files such as images and vendor specific scripts should be placed in the src/img and src/js/vendor directories respectively.
 These files will only be moved to the dist directory when GuplJadeSass first starts.
-4. When you are finished editing and ready to export your project for production, simply run `gulp --type out` and your finished files will be exported to the dist directory.
+4. When you are finished editing and ready to export your project for production, simply run `gulp --live` and your finished files will be exported to the dist directory.

-Note - the only difference between `gulp` and `gulp --type out` is that `gulp --type out` will *not* inject the JavaScript snippet into your compiled .html files required by GulpJadeSass to auto refresh your browser.
-Run `gulp --type out` only when you are ready to export for produciton.
+Note - the only difference between `gulp` and `gulp --live` is that `gulp --live` will *not* inject the JavaScript snippet into your compiled .html files required by GulpJadeSass to auto refresh your browser.
+Run `gulp --live` only when you are ready to export for produciton.

 ##Extending##
 If you like GulpJadeSass, great, if not, great too.
 You can simply add or remove modules from the project by installing or removing node_modules.
 To add a module just run the command `npm install <module-name>` and then edit your gulpfile.js.
 To remove a module run `npm remove <module-name>` and again, edit your gulpfile.js.